Hell Town RV Park

 “If you let me take her to my world, our trees will heal her,” Guy said.
 Chick studied him with a questioning look.
 “I promise,” he said and added, “help me find the Shimmer?
 We don’t have much time.”
 Chick nodded.

 With the Ingenium disabled and the Vrag dead, the Shimmers could come out of hiding and re-open their pathways from one world to another.
-Pathways even humans might learn to travel one day, once they learn the universe doesn’t exist for Gate Worlders alone.
+Pathways even humans might travel one day, once they learn the universe doesn’t exist for Gate Worlders alone.

 On Boon World: Guy